-The good news is that cavity wall insulation is quick, clean and relatively inexpensive and it could save you up to £275 a year on your fuel bills, dependig on your house type.
+The good news is that cavity wall insulation is quick, clean and relatively inexpensive and it could save you between £85 - £280 a year on your fuel bills, depending on your house type.
 It is the most cost-effective way of significantly reducing your energy costs.
+It could also reduce carbon emissions by 335kg-1150kgs per year.

 It will create an even temperature in your home, help prevent condensation on the walls and ceilings and can also reduce the amount of heat building up inside your home during summer hot spells.

-It will normally cost up to £700 to install depending on house type and will pay for itself in approximately 5 years.
+It will normally cost around £345 to £600 to install depending on house type and will pay for itself in approximately 5 years.

 Cavity wall insulation is injected into the cavity between the inner and outer leaves of brickwork that make up the external wall of your property.
 An installer will do this from the outside of your property.
 There are a variety of different insulating materials although the material used will most likely be mineral wool or polystyrene beads, but they all work in the same way: by combining with the still captive air, the insulation acts as a barrier to heat loss.
 The installer will take roughly between two to three hours for a three bedroom semi-detached house.
 The work will be guaranteed for 25 years by the Cavity Insulation Guarantee Agency (CIGA).